ildar-shaimordanov/my-scripts/doc/when.md

 invalid arguments are given.

-_UNLESS works similar to IF but the sense of the test is reversed._
+_UNLESS works similar to IF but the sense of the when is reversed._

 To perform extended conditional operators this solution considers some